 - Allow for temperature drops.
 Adding cold food to hot oil will result in an initial temperature drop.
 To maintain regular, even heat — make sure the oil temperature is slightly higher than the required temperature (about 10 degrees F) when adding food.
 That way, the temperature won’t dip too low.

 - Do not overcrowd the pan.
 Overloading the pot so it’s very full will create a drastic temperature drop, resulting in oily-tasting food.
-Instead, add food items with space in between.
+Do not crowd the pan!
+Instead, fry in multiple batches.
 The food will fry more quickly with a less greasy finish.

 - Remove debris during the cooking process.
 It’s important to remove the debris that floats to the top of the cooking oil when frying.
 Otherwise, these small bits can burn and make the oil taste bitter.
 Use a fine mesh or Spider strainer for this task.

 - Add enough oil.
-Although it’s tempting to not add enough oil, you’ll get a better result when there’s enough oil for the food to be completely submerged.
+Although it’s tempting not to add enough oil, you’ll get a better result when there’s enough oil for the food to be completely submerged.
+It should “float” in the hot oil for best results.

 - Be mindful: oil takes on the flavor of food.
 When deep frying, remember that oil will absorb food smells and flavors.
 If frying several food items, fry the sweeter, more neutral-tasting items first.
 Save the onion rings and pakora for last.